pandey-ankit/coherence-demo/03-explore-clients/explore-clients.md

    2024/11/25 01:24:56 Updated price for 27622 trades
    2024/11/25 01:24:56 Updated price for ORCL from $22.21 to $7.40
     ```

+> Note: If you have time you can explore the three clients and run various commands in each of the clients.

 ## Learn More